djretief/ever-track/README.md

-# EverTrack - Safari Extension for Everhour Time Tracking
+# EverTrack - Browser Extension for Everhour Time Tracking

-A Safari browser extension that provides visual progress tracking for your Everhour time against daily, weekly, and monthly targets.
+A cross-browser extension for Safari and Firefox that provides visual progress tracking for your Everhour time against daily, weekly, and monthly targets.

 ## Features